 This is becoming more common.
 The installer quotes for the work and the price looks favourable.

 The problem is, he is only quoting for the panels, pump and piping to be installed and is not quoting for the cylinder to be replaced or the electrical work.
 This needs to be arranged by you.
 He will give you a list of people to do this work and it will all be made nice and easy.

 Problem is, “The Blame Game”.
 There is a leak in your hot press, who is responsible?
 The pump is not working.
 Is the pump or the electrical connection faulty?
 My roof is leaking.
 Was it the panel installer or the person who did the piping?
 We cover ALL the work required for total system installation.
 We replace your cylinder and recycle old one.
 We perform the electrical work to connect solar to mains power for pump.
 Roof work, plumbing work and we even hoover where we worked in your home.

-You should only use a panel with at least 15 years warranty.
+You should only use a panel with at least 10 years warranty.
 This is generally manufacturer’s warranty and covers the cost of the parts.
 There is also labour warranty.
 This is the cost for providing the labour to replace the part.
-We provide 20 years warranty and 1 year labour warranty on Thermomax systems.
-The warranty on a very basic system will only be 5 years.
+Our manufacturers provide 10 years parts warranty and we provide 1 year labour warranty on all our works.

 Our system has a life expectancy of 25-30 years.
 After a month or so, if there are no issues, we don't expect any with our method of installing.

 This is not as easy as it seems.
 Panels are not black and white and easy to compare.
 There are test reports issued for all panels that are SEAI registered, but the results can be interpreted differently.